AIalchemistART/scms-starter-kit/config/windsurf/SETUP.md

 - Enable Cascade memories (this guide)
 - Let AI create memories naturally
 - Track retrievals in MEMORY_STATUS_DASHBOARD.md
-- Promote to WORKSPACE_RULES.md when retrieved 2+ times
+- Promote to WORKSPACE_RULES.md when threshold reached
+- **Check your configured threshold in MEMORY_STATUS_DASHBOARD.md**

 **DO NOT** create markdown files in `docs/memories/` (folder doesn't exist)